 - Ask student’s how many fingers they have, and how many students they would need to get to 100.
 Include toes to get students thinking about other ways to make 100.

 - Using the coins, ask students how many nickels, dimes, or quarters you would need to make $1.00.
 Model counting by each.
 A Step-by-Step can be used to assist with counting.

 1. Using a blank All-Turn-It Spinner overlay, write talking points such as eat, walk, hold, do, etc.

-- Use a Jelly Bean switch to activate the All-Turn-It Spinner and when it lands on a category ask students to think about something they could eat 100 of, or how far 100 steps would get them, etc. This could be modified by using an iTalk2 with Levels and giving students a choice between two things (ex.
+- Use a Jelly Bean switch to activate the All-Turn-It Spinner and when it lands on a category ask students to think about something they could eat 100 of, or how far 100 steps would get them, etc. This could be modified by using an iTalk2 or 4 and giving students a choice between two things (ex.
 Could you eat 100: Cheeseburgers or jelly beans.)

 2. Using a blank All-Turn-It Spinner overlay, write more than/less than talking points such as “When it rains do you think there are more than 100 or less than 100 rain drops?”, “At the Super Bowl are there more than 100 or less than 100 fans in the stadium?”, or “Are there more than 100 or less than 100 keys on the computer keyboards in our school?”